Personal Financial Statement vs. Balance Sheet

 Assets include cash and checking accounts, savings, brokerage and retirement accounts (401(k), IRA, Roth), real estate at current market value, vehicles, business equity, private investments, and personal property with measurable value — art, collectibles, jewelry.
 If someone would buy it from you, it belongs on the asset side.

 Liabilities include mortgages, auto loans, student loans, credit card balances, business debt, intra-family notes, deferred tax obligations, and contingent liabilities like pending legal judgments or clawback provisions on deferred compensation.
-The last two categories are where most people undercount — a 2021 CNBC study found that 35% of Americans underestimate their debt by forgetting deferred payments or upcoming tax liabilities.[1]
+The last two categories are where most people undercount — and little wonder, since about two-thirds of Americans (67%) don't track their net worth at all, leaving deferred and contingent liabilities unrecorded.[1]

 Net worth is the remainder.
 For a household carrying $200,000 in a home, $15,000 in retirement savings, $150,000 in mortgage debt, and $10,000 in credit card balances, net worth is $55,000.
 Seeing that number in one place — rather than reconstructing it mentally from five different logins — is the starting point for every financial decision that follows.

-The reason this matters beyond arithmetic: according to a 2022 Bankrate survey, only 33% of Americans can accurately estimate their net worth.[2]
+The reason this matters beyond arithmetic: more than half of Americans (51%) say they don't even know how to calculate their net worth.[2]
 The gap exists not because the math is complicated, but because the inputs are scattered.
 Each custodian, lender, and insurance carrier holds one piece.
 No one piece is the picture.

-A Fidelity 2023 Wealth Management Study found a parallel problem at higher asset levels: 42% of millionaires describe their financial lives as more complicated than they'd like, largely because their information is fragmented across advisors, attorneys, CPAs, and multiple entities.[3]
+Northwestern Mutual's 2023 Planning & Progress Study found a parallel problem at higher asset levels: nearly half (47%) of American millionaires say their own financial planning still needs improvement — complexity compounds with assets as information fragments across advisors, attorneys, CPAs, and multiple entities.[3]
 Financial complexity doesn't solve itself with more assets — it compounds.
 The personal financial statement is the tool that makes the picture legible at any level of complexity.

 What is a household balance sheet, and how does it differ?